GalacticApricot/Snake-Game-Python-Shell/README.md

 # Snake-Game-Python-Shell
-The original snake game written in python for replit shell and other unix systems
+The original snake game written in pure python for replit shell and other unix systems